-Getting Things Done Summary: 8 Best Lessons from David Allen
+Getting Things Done Summary: The 8 Best Lessons I Learned From David Allen

 Who is David Allen and why listen to him?

 When David Allen wrote Getting Things Done, he didn’t just get a book published.
 He also created a movement.
 Many people became outspoken fans of this system of time management, which is also known as “GTD” for short.